xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 4. Click on "Z Normal"
 5. Unclick the "Show Plane" button
 6. Click green Apply button
-7. Change the drop-down menu option (above the calculator row) from "VtkBlockColors" to "vel" (We could also color the grid by "proc" -- the integer id of the processor owning that grid.)
+7. Change the drop-down menu option (above the calculator row) from "vtkBlockColors" to "vel" (We could also color the grid by "proc" -- the integer id of the processor owning that grid.)
 ```